Red mud: Use

 In 2020, the International Aluminium Institute, launched a roadmap for maximising the use of bauxite residue in cement and concrete.

 In November 2020, The ReActiv: Industrial Residue Activation for Sustainable Cement Production research project was launched, this is being funded by the EU.
-One of the world's largest cement companies, Holcim, in cooperation with 20 partners across 12 European countries, launched the ambitious 4 year ReActiv project (reactivproject.eu).
+One of the world's largest cement companies, Holcim, in cooperation with 20 partners across 12 European countries, launched the ambitious 4-year ReActiv project (reactivproject.eu).
 The ReActiv project will create a novel sustainable symbiotic value chain, linking the by-product of the alumina production industry and the cement production industry.
 In ReActiv modification will be made to both the alumina production and the cement production side of the chain, in order to link them through the new ReActiv technologies.
 The latter will modify the properties of the industrial residue, transforming it into a reactive material (with pozzolanic or hydraulic activity) suitable for new, low CO_{2} footprint, cement products.
 In this manner ReActiv proposes a win-win scenario for both industrial sectors (reducing wastes and CO_{2} emissions respectively).
+An example is the co-calcination of bauxite residue with kaolinitic clays, which provides a robust solution for a wide range of bauxite residue and links well to the techno-economic situation in the contemporary alumina and cement sectors.